bzarei/HackTrick/README.md

 }
 ```

-simply delegates to the defined routes with the root being a "navigation" page that renders the possible routes and includes an outlet.
+simply delegates to rendering to the defined routes.
+So what is the root?
+Well, a specific feature which acts as the main page typically offering navigation possibilities ( as a side bar ).

-The interesting part, is that since we already have the complete meta-data available, we dont need to hardcode that anymore,
+The interesting part, is that since we already have the complete meta-data available, we dont need to hardcode the navigation entries anymore,
-but just rely on a couple of conventions to list the available routes.
+but can rely on a couple of conventions to list the available routes.

 Example: